About the project

 In 2016 Ulf Aminde developed a memorial to commemorate the racist attack and as a counterposition to the racist suspicions against migrants (who speak here of the 2nd bomb).
 The memorial is based on many conversations with residents and initiatives from the neighborhood and combines the concept of memory with a future that needs to be always (visually) renewed by a ‘society of the many.’

 The concrete floor slab of the house where the bomb was placed is doubled and set up as a concrete sculpture at the concise entrance to the street.
 There will be WIFI and App.
 With Augmented Reality, along with the floor slab, virtual walls become visible on a smartphone, walls of a virtual house growing endlessly in height.
 The walls are movies that can be downloaded or viewed on site.
 These films are created by communities and individuals from the region and deal with concrete and individual experiences of racism.
 The whole memorial will become a stage as a place of visual resistance for migrant knowledge.
-So far the project is in the center of a gentrification process and struggles with City authorities and investors! please watch the movie
+So far the project is in the center of a gentrification process and struggles with City authorities and investors.

 About the artist